top of page

 Update:

-Sadly, three days after posting this, a family of 5 was killed by an escaped convict presumably with guns stolen from their cabin.
-"He was armed with an AR-15 and a pistol," Jason Clark with the Texas Department of Criminal Justice said, adding that investigators believe the firearms were likely stolen from the grandfather's home in Centerville where the family was killed.
+Sadly, three days after posting this, a family of 5 was killed by an escaped convict with guns stolen from their cabin.
+"He was armed with an AR-15 and a pistol," Jason Clark with the Texas Department of Criminal Justice said, adding that investigators believe the firearms were stolen from the grandfather's home in Centerville where the family was killed.
 The convict murdered 66-year-old Mark Collins and his grandchildren: brothers Waylon, 18, Carson, 16, and Hudson, 11, and their cousin, Bryson Collins, 11.

 Four days after the murder, a Florida woman was charged with manslaughter after her 2-year-old boy found a gun in their home and accidentally shot his father in the back, killing him.